YoungHe49/T-ITS-PFNC/README.md

 ## Datasets
 In this repository, we have used four real-world traffic datasets to show how to implement our model, they are:

-- **Guangzhou urban traffic speed data set**: Guangzhou urban traffic speed data set.
+- **[Guangzhou urban traffic speed data set](https://doi.org/10.5281/zenodo.1205228)**: Guangzhou urban traffic speed data set.
 This data set contains traffic speed collected from 214 road segments over two months (from August 1 to September 30, 2016) with a 10-minute resolution (i.e., 144 time intervals per day) in Guangzhou, China.
 The tensor size is 214 × 144 × 61.
-- **PeMs freeway traffic volume data set**: This data set contains traffic volume collected from 228 loop detectors with a 5-minute resolution (i.e., 288 time intervals per day) over the weekdays of May and June, 2012 in District 7 of California by Caltrans Performance Measurement System (PeMS).
+- **[PeMs freeway traffic volume data set](https://github.com/VeritasYin/STGCN_IJCAI-18)**: This data set contains traffic volume collected from 228 loop detectors with a 5-minute resolution (i.e., 288 time intervals per day) over the weekdays of May and June, 2012 in District 7 of California by Caltrans Performance Measurement System (PeMS).
 The tensor size is 228 × 288 × 44.
-- **Seattle freeway traffic speed data set**: This data set contains freeway traffic speed from 323 loop detectors with a 5-minute resolution (i.e., 288 time intervals per day) over the first four weeks of January, 2015 in Seattle, USA.
+- **[Seattle freeway traffic speed data set](https://github.com/zhiyongc/Seattle-Loop-Data)**: This data set contains freeway traffic speed from 323 loop detectors with a 5-minute resolution (i.e., 288 time intervals per day) over the first four weeks of January, 2015 in Seattle, USA.
 The tensor size is 323 × 288 × 28.
-- **Birmingham parking occupancy data set**: This data set registers occupancy (i.e., number of parked vehicles) of 30 car parks in Birmingham City for every half an hour between 8:00 and 17:00 over more than two months (77 days from October 4, 2016 to December 19, 2016).
+- **[Birmingham parking occupancy data set](https://archive.ics.uci.edu/ml/datasets/Parking+Birmingham)**: This data set registers occupancy (i.e., number of parked vehicles) of 30 car parks in Birmingham City for every half an hour between 8:00 and 17:00 over more than two months (77 days from October 4, 2016 to December 19, 2016).
 The tensor size is 30 × 18 × 77.

-The datasets is also avaliable in Transdim(https://github.com/xinychen/transdim).
+The datasets is also avaliable in [Transdim](https://github.com/xinychen/transdim).

+## Recovery Performance
+### TC-PFNC